chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-repository-in-a-database.markdown

 For more information about:

 * Using a database with Jackrabbit, see the [PersistenceManager FAQ](http://wiki.apache.org/jackrabbit/PersistenceManagerFAQ) and [DataStore FAQ](http://wiki.apache.org/jackrabbit/DataStore)
-* Moving the database or changing its configuration, refer to [Change the repository database settings](/xl-release/how-to/change-the-repository-database-settings.html)
 * Backing up and restoring the database, refer to [Back up XL Release](/xl-release/how-to/back-up-xl-release.html)
 * XL Release's internal archive database, refer to [Configure the archive database](/xl-release/how-to/configure-the-archive-database.html)

+## External databases and failover

+If you take the approach described in this topic, you can optionally [create a failover configuration](/xl-release/how-to/configure-failover.html) with multiple instances of XL Release that will use the same database as your master instance.
+However, this is a limited setup in which only one instance of XL Release can access the database at a time.

+However, if you are using XL Release 6.0.0 or later, you can take advantage of clustering in an active/hot-standby configuration, which requires a different configuration for the external database.
+Refer to [Configure active/hot-standby](/xl-release/how-to/configure-active-hot-standby.html) instructions.

-### Using XL Release with MySQL
+## Use XL Release with MySQL

 This is a sample `XL_RELEASE_SERVER_HOME/conf/jackrabbit-repository.xml` configuration for [MySQL](http://www.mysql.com/):